FelixAugenstein/langchain-genai-apps/README.md

     - ✍️ Blog post creation.

 - 🔎 **RAG (Retrieval-Augmented Generation) Examples**
-  - Demonstrates how to use LangChain with RAG to generate responses based on custom document sources.
+  - Demonstrates how to use LangChain with a RAG vector store to generate responses based on custom document sources.
+It also includes a history aware retriever.

 - 🤖 **Agent with Web Search**
-  - Example endpoint that uses a LangChain agent with access to a web search tool.
+  - Example endpoint that uses a LangChain agent with access to a web search tool for DuckDuckGo and Wikipedia.

 ### 📁 `streamlit-app/`